grin-compiler/grin/MVP.md

 # features
 - node support for codegen
-- support for builtin types and primpos
+- support for builtin types and primops
 - single module (no module system)

 # documentation